leonascimento/react-tween/README.md

 Synchronizing animations
 ---
 By default, `Tween`s animate whenever their styles change.
 If you want control over when animation begins, set the `group` prop.
-If the `group` prop is set, animation only begins when the value of this prop changes.
+If the `group` prop is set, animation only begins when the value of this prop changes. `group` is essentially a logical grouping of animations that should run together.

 ```javascript
 function Example({ color1, color2, invalidationCounter, ...props }) {